Preparing for Matriculation

 Orientation, Registration, Academic Advising

 Autumn quarter advising and course registration generally takes place during the week prior to the start of autumn quarter.
-You may peruse Class Search to get an idea of what courses are offered.
+You may peruse UChicago Time Schedules to get an idea of what courses are offered.
 Most departments organize orientation sessions and festivities for incoming students.
 In addition, the Humanities Dean of Students Office holds an orientation program prior to the University-wide graduate student orientation presented by UChicagoGRAD.

 Some Other Useful Resources